uurbanbuddha/_WANDER-LUST_/README.md

 ## Usage

 Once installed, you can use Wander-Lust to explore travel destinations, upload and manage images, and interact with other users.
-Refer to the [User Guide](user-guide.md) for detailed usage instructions.